Watchdog claims ‘serious weaknesses remain’ in Devon’s children’s services

-A NATIONAL watchdog says Devon’s children’s services are still inadequate and youngsters are at risk of harm, in a blow to county officials hoping for an improved assessment.
+An Ofsted report has said Devon’s children’s services are still inadequate in a blow to county officials hoping for an improved assessment - however, things are getting better slowly.

-Ofsted, which is known for rating schools but also assesses child social services departments of councils, says the experiences of children supported by Devon County Council “remain poor.”

 The service was first rated inadequate in March 2020, and Ofsted has revisited several times in the intervening period.

-The regulator acknowledged some “increased stability” in the service, brought about by the appointment of Devon County Council’s chief executive, Donna Manson, in 2023, as well as some other senior leaders, and emphasised that the quality across the service had “started to improve from a very low base and widespread failures are beginning to be tackled”.
+The regulator did, however, acknowledge some “increased stability” brought about by the appointment of Devon County Council’s chief executive Donna Manson in 2023, as well as some other senior leaders, adding that the service had “started to improve from a very low base and widespread failures are beginning to be tackled”.

 Its latest assessment took place in September and October last year, with a follow-up in January this year, but the report has only just been published.

-But it added that council leaders had taken “decisive action in response to significant weaknesses that were identified by inspectors in October 2024, and subsequently implemented some targeted plans that have supported positive change, including an improvement in the responses to contacts”.
+But it added that council leaders had taken “decisive action in response to significant weaknesses that were identified by inspectors in October 2024”.
+However, improvement is at a slow rate.

-“While there is a clear determination to turn around services for children, that is leading to some improvement, the current positive impact for children and care leavers is not widespread,” the report added.

 The report comes in the wake of the county council elections this month, which saw the Conservative majority wiped out, and the Liberal Democrats becoming the single largest party at County Hall.